manishrps/mslearn-dp100/instructions/03-azureml-designer.md

     ![new-pipeline](images/dd.png)

 5. Select the **diabetes dataset** module on the canvas.
-Then right-click it, and on the **Preview** menu, select **Dataset output**.
+Then right-click it, and on the **Preview data**.

+6. In the DatasetOutput pane, select the **Profile** tab.

-6. Review the schema of the data, noting that you can see the distributions of the various columns as histograms.
+7. Review the schema of the data, noting that you can see the distributions of the various columns as histograms.
 Then close the visualization.

 ## Add transformations